NikosLion/Alpha-Compiler/README.md

 tokens of the Alpha language during these two initial phases.
 The third phase consists of the production of intermediate code (3-address code or QUADS) which are stored in an array.
-In the fourth phase, byte code is produced through the QUADS and the binary file for the final execution of the user's code is generated.
+In the fourth phase, byte code is produced through the QUADS and a binary file is generated for the final execution of the user's code.
 The fifth and final phase is the implementation of the AVM (Alpha Virtual Machine) which loads and executes the binary file.